Techtonica/curriculum/runtime-complexity/lesson-plan.md

 ### Motivation
 Understanding runtime complexity is important for multiple reasons:
 - It is a driving force when choosing which data structures to use in real-world coding
-- It is the basis for many real-world applications, such as database indexes, etc
+- It will help you write fast code
 - You will be asked about it in technical interviews

 ### Objective